martinduke/quic-version-alt-svc-parameter/draft-duke-httpbis-quic-version-alt-svc.md

 parameter that specifies alternative supported QUIC versions, which substantially reduces the chance of this penalty.

-Similarly, DNS SVCB and HTTPs Resource Records allow clients to use DNS for additional instructions to access a service or resource.
+Similarly, DNS SVCB and HTTPS Resource Records allow clients to use DNS for additional instructions to access a service or resource.
 This document also defines a new SvcParamKey for these Resource Records that specifies the specific QUIC versions in use.